merterisen/Bayesian-Analysis-With-Python/README.md

 If you've just installed Miniforge, you should primarily see the (base) environment listed.

-Then create a new Conda environment named `bayesian` and install all the necessary libraries:
+Create a new Conda environment named `bayesian` and install all the necessary libraries:

 ```bash
 conda create -n bayesian pymc arviz numpy scipy pandas matplotlib seaborn jupyterlab ipykernel ipywidgets -c conda-forge